justin0979/DellInspiron530_ArchLinuxPlasma_Install/README.md

 I have an old nvidia card, NVIDIA Corporation GF119 [GeForce GT 610] -- I had installed just nvidia instead of nvidia-390xx on a prior install attempt and nothing showed on monitor; so, be sure to check the docs for what you need for your card.
-`# pacman -S nvidia-390xx nvidia-390xx-utils`
+`# pacman -S nvidia-390xx`

-`# useradd -m -g users -G wheel justin`
+`# useradd -m -G users,wheel justin`
+ -- later, type `# EDITOR=vim visudo`
 `# passwd justin`
    -- just type in this users pw, same as root pw process

 -- the following is for selecting a Desktop Environment, I went with plasma kde, but the doc's have all the info for gnome, xfce, etc.

-`# pacman -S sddm sddm-kcm`
+`# pacman -S sddm` sddm-kcm is dependency of plasma and is installed with plasma

 `# systemctl enable sddm.service`

-`# pacman -S plasma kde-applications firefox git` <--- if you want chrome, it's in AUR, which is easy to get with git.
+`# pacman -S plasma konsole dolphin` <--- if you want chrome, it's in AUR, which is easy to get with git.

 -- the following is for auto-login, which is nice
   -- if you don't use this, then on reboot it just asks you to enter in the user's pw before going to desktop, otherwise, with this, just goes straight to your desktop.